knewplay/book-programming-essential/0. Computer Fundamentals/computer_fundamentals_1.md

 > Take a device that accepts only sound as input.
 The output will be the same sound, but one octave higher

 DISPERSE THESE THROUGHOUT

-Mention about the modern OS:
-Now talk about how to organize everything, drivers, etc. you want a special software that will manage all of those things that we don't need the user to manage.

 From punch cards, we moved on to keyboards, mice, and monitors as primary I/O devices when personal computers began to be common in the late 20th century.
 Keyboards and mice provide input, allowing us to tell the computer what to do, while monitors provide output, letting us see what the computer is doing or has done.